What is the current state of the plumbing industry in the United States?

 Ideally, when choosing a location for a plumbing business, you want to find a city that has a relatively large population and a relatively low concentration score.

 A quick note about our methodology for calculating the above numbers.
 First, we scraped data from thousands of businesses listed on Yelp.
 Then we totaled the population of the top five cities in each state and divided the number of businesses by the population total.
 This gave us a “concentration” score which represents the density of plumbing businesses in a state.
 Finally, we multiplied that concentration score by 100,000 to give us a number that is more easily comparable between states.
+We did not factor in whether or not these businesses were already using plumbing software to improve any workflows.

 Share this Image On Your Site